Bible Literacy F-6

 Unit Description

-In Unit One, students will develop their knowledge and understanding of how God protects, guides, and delivers His people through difficult circumstances.
-Students will learn about how God was involved in the lives of important Old Testament characters and the Hebrew people as a whole.
+In unit one, students will develop their knowledge and understanding of how God protects, guides, and delivers His people through difficult circumstances.
+Students will learn how God was involved in the lives of important Old Testament characters and the Hebrew people as a whole.
 Students will discover a common theme of God’s faithfulness and mercy to His people even when they faltered.
+Students will learn about the historical context of each story.

 Unit Overview